 According to the priority research areas of the Programme, the calls for proposals will establish more direct links with some of these research actions (see e.g. point 3.4).

 1.6 Indicative calendar of the calls for proposals

-Taking into account the resources made available for the period 2005-2009, various calls for proposals will be launched with regard to the different research areas of the Programme, in conformity with the following indicative timetable:
+Taking into account the resources made available for the period 2005-2009, call 5 will be the last call of the programme "Science for a sustainable development".